-I currently teach four courses at Wayne State University in the Department of Urban Studies and Planning.
+I teach the following courses at Wayne State University in the Department of Urban Studies and Planning.
 See below for brief descriptions and syllabi from prior semesters.

 US 2000 – Introduction to Urban Studies (W21 syllabus)

 This course introduces the interdisciplinary field of urban studies.
 It satisfies two General Education requirements: Social Inquiry (SI) and Diversity, Equity, and Inclusion (DEI).
-This section of the course (#5) is designed to help students make sense of metropolitan Detroit, including why the city of Detroit declined, how the region became so racially and economically divided, and what can be done to make the region more equitable.
+My section of the course (#5) is designed to help students make sense of metropolitan Detroit, including why the city of Detroit declined, how the region became so racially and economically divided, and what can be done to make the region more equitable and sustainable.
 In the first part of the course, students study the evolution of American cities and suburbs over the past two centuries, with a focus on the Detroit area.
 In the second part of the course, students compare the built and social environments of different places and learn how to design places to be more inclusive for people of different backgrounds.
 In the final part of the course, students learn about a variety of policy issues confronting cities like Detroit, including challenges related to regional planning, economic development, environmental justice, and public health.

 UP 5110 – Urban Planning Process (F20 syllabus)